ibm-cloud-docs/vpc/cr-delete-table.md

    You can delete only a routing table that does not have an attached subnet.
 If the routing table that you want to delete is attached to a subnet, you can detach it by either reassigning the routing table to another subnet (by using the overflow menu ![overflow menu](images/overflow.png)), or by deleting the subnet (click the subnet name, then click **Delete** from the overflow menu ![overflow menu](images/overflow.png).
    {: important}

-## Deleting a routing table by using the CLI
+## Deleting a routing table from the CLI
 {: #cr-delete-table-using-the-cli}
 {: cli}